SwiftCode123/TryHackMe-Room-Writeups/Phishing Analysis/Phishing Analysis Fundamentals/README.md

 ### Which protocol is responsible for sending an email from a client to a mail server?

-- Email client use `SMTP` (Simple Mail Transfer Protocol) to send mails to the outgoing mail server (SMTP server)
+- Email clients use `SMTP` (Simple Mail Transfer Protocol) to send mails to the outgoing mail server (SMTP server)

 - Answer: `SMTP`